 In today’s quest to seek personal truth and proud identity, the term is experiencing a bit of a resurgence amongst newly minted young Chicano activists.

-The term Afro-Latin@/x has recently emerged into widespread use as a response to the invisibility and intentional erasure of Latin-American and Caribbean people with African heritage.
+The term Afro-Latin@/x/e has recently emerged into widespread use as a response to the invisibility and intentional erasure of Latin-American and Caribbean people with African heritage.
 To further expand, Black Latinos is the label to account for Latinos who are mixed race, or don’t identify with the “afro” description.
-The rise in popularity of the terms has helped discuss and address the rampant anti-blackness and colorism within the Latino community both from our native Latin-American countries and at home in the United States.
+The rise in popularity of the terms has helped discuss and address the rampant anti-blackness and colorism within the Latino community both in our native Latin-American countries and at home in the United States.

 These terms, specifically as it relates to Afro and Black Latinos, are evolving even faster than the rest because after being ignored and discriminated against for so long, the Afro-Latino community has a lot to say about their experience and identity.
 Rightly so, and we’re here for it.